From Rust Dev to ZK Engineer: Halo2 1:1 Mentoring

 If you made it to the end, you’re seriously thinking about ZK.

-This isn’t a course that makes you an expert in 8 weeks.
-This is a course that gives you fundamentals, a working project, and a community to grow with.
+This does not make you a ZK expert in 8 weeks.
+It gives you fundamentals, a working project, and a place to ask questions when you get stuck.

-See you in the course.
+See you in the sessions.

 Adam